-- 16. (1) For the purposes of this rule "foreign expert" means a person who is not a Namibian citizen or a permanent resident with expert knowledge or expertise in a field where there is a lack of such knowledge or expertise in Namibia. - (2) The Council may, in line with Namibia's affirmative action laws and policies, appoint a foreign expert to train staff members of the Council in a field where there is a lack of knowledge or expertise in Namibia. - (3) The Council may appoint a staff member as an understudy to a foreign expert. - (4) At the end of every 6 months starting from the date of appointment of the foreign expert, he or she must file a report with the Council denoting the progress of all the understudies assigned under him or her.
+16. (1) For the purposes of this rule "foreign expert" means a person, who is not a Namibian citizen or a permanent resident of Namibia, with expert knowledge or expertise in a field where there is a lack of such knowledge or expertise in Namibia.

+(2) The Council may, in line with Namibia's affirmative action laws and policies, appoint a foreign expert to train staff members of the Council in a field where there is a lack of knowledge or expertise in Namibia.

+(3) The Council may appoint a staff member as an understudy to a foreign expert.

+(4) At the end of every 6 months starting from the date of appointment of the foreign expert, the expert must file a report with the Council denoting the progress of all the understudies assigned to the expert.